avazahedi/computational-mechanics/module_03/04_Getting_to_the_root.md

 +++

+The next best xguess value is the output of xguess+deltax.
+Keep doing it until deltax becomes very small. </br>
+xguess = 0 returns a Python error because of dividing by zero.

++++

 ## Create a Newton-Raphson function

 In the same way that you created bracketing method functions, you can create the Newton-Raphson method function to update your `xguess` until a desired tolerance is achieved.

 ```{code-cell} ipython3
 def newtraph(func,dfunc,x0,es=0.0001,maxit=50):